dergigi/dergigi.github.io/_posts/2018-12-26-street-art.markdown

 ----

 <blockquote>
-I have a friend who's an artist, and he sometimes takes a view which I don't agree with.
+“I have a friend who's an artist, and he sometimes takes a view which I don't agree with.
 He'll hold up a flower and say, "Look how beautiful it is," and I'll agree.
 But then he'll say, "I, as an artist, can see how beautiful a flower is.
 But you, as a scientist, take it all apart and it becomes dull."
 I think he's kind of nutty. … There are all kinds of interesting questions that come from a knowledge of science, which only adds to the excitement and mystery and awe of a flower.
 It only adds.
-I don't understand how it subtracts.
+I don't understand how it subtracts.“
 <cite>Richard Feynman</cite>
 </blockquote>